Lightning Ridge

 Lightning Ridge has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Lightning Ridge statistical area's population is estimated at around 2026 as of November 2025.
-This reflects an increase of 80 people (4.1%) since the 2021 Census, which reported a population of 1946 people.
-The change is inferred from the resident population of 2017, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional two validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Lightning Ridge is around 2,030.
+This reflects an increase of 84 people (4.3%) since the 2021 Census, which reported a population of 1,946 people.
+The change is inferred from the resident population of 2,017 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 2 validated new addresses since the Census date.
 This level of population equates to a density ratio of 0.90 persons per square kilometer.
-The Lightning Ridge's 4.1% growth since the 2021 census exceeded the SA3 area (2.5%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 70.0% of overall population gains during recent periods.
+Lightning Ridge's 4.3% growth since the 2021 census exceeded that of the SA3 area (2.6%), and the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth, contributing approximately 70.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, over this period, projections indicate a decline in overall population.
-The area's population is expected to decline by 514 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 22 people.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to projections, over this period, there is an expected decline in overall population, with Lightning Ridge's population projected to decline by 506 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 21 people.

 Frequently Asked Questions - Population